Law enforcement response to the January 6 United States Capitol attack: Accusations of differential treatment

 News outlets fact-checked and described harsher tactics and differential treatment of racial injustice protests in D.C. during the prior summer by law enforcement compared to those used against the Capitol rioters, although admittedly with missing context.
-According to CNN, police had arrested 61 people on the day of the storming; eclipsing all but one day of protests the previous summer, where 316 Black Lives Matter protesters were arrested on June 1, 2020.
-Rioters who were arrested after the storming tended to be charged with less serious crimes than those arrested in racial injustice protests.
+According to CNN, police had arrested 61 people on the day of the attack; eclipsing all but one day of protests the previous summer, where 316 Black Lives Matter protesters were arrested on June 1, 2020.
+Rioters who were arrested after the attack tended to be charged with less serious crimes than those arrested in racial injustice protests.

 The tone, vocabulary, and tactics used by Trump and the White House were highlighted by news outlets.
 Trump referred to racial injustice protesters as "thugs", "agitators", and "looters" and threatened violence, but expressed his "love" for the Capitol rioters.
 In 2020, Trump had encouraged states' governors to more aggressively target protesters and used violent rhetoric such as "when the looting starts, the shooting starts".
 News outlets noted how the White House had used forceful tactics to clear protesters for Trump's photo op at St. John's Episcopal Church but did not employ similar tactics during the Capitol riot.
 Similarly, Capitol Police responded aggressively to disabled protesters associated with ADAPT in 2017.
 During 2020, Trump ordered tough federal law enforcement responses to racial injustice protesters in Washington D.C.

 Multiple media outlets covered posts from users on social media which made claims that due to white privilege and male privilege, the police treated the protesters, who were mostly white men, with more leniency than they would people of color, with many citing a moment when a police officer took a selfie with a protester.